osmosis-labs/osmosis/x/poolmanager/README.md

 }
 ```

-Where swapmodule is either `gamm` or `concentrated-liquidity` keeper.
+Where swapModule is either `gamm` or `concentrated-liquidity` keeper.

 Both of these modules implement the `SwapI` interface: